The American Catholic Historical Association awards the following prizes annually:

 John Gilmary Shea Prize is given annually to the author of a book, published during a preceding twelve-month period, which is judged by a committee of experts to have made the most original and distinguished contribution to knowledge of the history of the Catholic Church.
 Any author who is a citizen or permanent resident of the United States or Canada is eligible.
 The prize consists of $1500.

 The prize is presented each January at the Association’s annual meeting.
-Books to be entered in the competition must have been published in the 2013 calendar year.
-Three copies, identified as entries, should be sent by June 15, 2014, one to each of the following members of the committee of judges:
+Books to be entered in the competition must have been published in the 2014 calendar year.

 Marraro made bequests to the American Historical Association, the American Catholic Historical Association, and the Society for Italian Historical Studies to allow each association to award a prize.
 The American Historical Association administers the competition for all three awards.
 See the list of past recipients.
 The general rules for submission are: